Aniastiti/food_poisoning/README.md

 - Is illness from food borne illness correlated to state?
 - Is there a relationship between hospitlizations and state?
-- Is food correlated to illness?
+- Is food type correlated to illness?
-- Is food type correlated to hospitlization?
+- Is food type correlated to hospitalization?
 - Are there states seeing decreasing rates of hospitalization over the years due to food poisoning?
 - Are there states seeing rising cases of hospitalizaiton due to food poisoning?